Study on the Sustainability of the bYo Yoga Mat

 The Importance of Origin

-How should we weigh the high total emissions against the low emissions per kilogram of product?
-It’s difficult to find the right approach here, but when comparing different modes of transport, we used the one with the supposedly lower cost per kg of freight (this means that we ranked products from Asia as relatively cheaper in the comparison, even though, in our opinion, the lower cost per kg of freight isn’t necessarily an indication that sea transport is sustainable).
+How do you weigh the high total emissions against the low emissions per kilogram of product?
+It’s difficult to find the right approach here, but when comparing different modes of transport, we used the one with the supposedly lower emissions per kilogram of freight (this means that we ranked products from Asia as relatively cheaper in the comparison, even though, in our opinion, the lower emissions per kilogram of freight aren’t necessarily an indication that shipping by sea is sustainable).

-The bYo yoga mat is sustainably and carefully manufactured in Portugal.
+The bYo yoga mat is manufactured sustainably and carefully in Portugal.
 This is ideal because the natural material is processed right where it is harvested.
-The short transport distances further enhance the quality of the product.
+The short transport distances further enhance the final product.

 bYo is carbon negative!

 With a value of -4.93 kgCO₂, wearecarbon negative.
-To explain: a product is considered carbon neutral when the amount of emissions released into the atmosphere equals the amount of CO₂ emissions removed from the atmosphere.
-The impact is neutral, zero.
-The so-called “carbon negative” goes one step further: a product is “carbon negative” when the amount of emissions removed from the atmosphere is greater than the amount of emissions released into the atmosphere.
+To explain: A product is considered carbon neutral when the amount of emissions released into the atmosphere equals the amount of CO₂ emissions removed from the atmosphere.
+The net impact is neutral—zero.
+The term “carbon negative” goes one step further: a product is considered “carbon negative” when the amount of emissions removed from the atmosphere exceeds the amount of emissions released into the atmosphere.
 The latter applies to our bYo yoga mat.

-This result reaffirms our commitment to developing sports products that are environmentally friendly.
+This result reaffirms our commitment to developing sports products that are in harmony with the environment.

 1 https://kork.de/wp-content/uploads/2019/12/Von_der_Korkeiche_zum_Kork.pdf